yoirtbryggffdcfgcbcbcffdbfxx/gameidle/README.md

 The core of the game revolves around a satisfying loop of progression and strategic decisions.

+-   **Cinematic Intro:** New players are greeted with a skippable cinematic intro to set the futuristic and high-stakes tone of the game.

 -   **Core Loop:** Start by manually collecting energy.
 Use that energy to buy upgrades that generate more energy passively.
 Re-invest your earnings into more powerful upgrades to watch your production skyrocket.

 -   **The Quantum Core:** A central mechanic that charges over time.
 Once fully charged, it can be activated to provide a massive, temporary boost to all energy production, allowing you to break through tough upgrade cost barriers.

--   **Ascension (Prestige System):** When you reach the maximum energy capacity (currently 1 Billion), you can **Ascend**.
+-   **Ascension (Prestige System):** When you reach the maximum energy capacity, you can **Ascend**.
 This powerful reset starts your game over but grants you two permanent currencies:
     -   **Ascension Points:** Spend these on a dedicated screen for powerful global bonuses, such as increased click power, higher overall production, or reduced upgrade costs.
     -   **Quantum Shards:** Spend these in the **Reactor** to permanently improve the Quantum Core itself, making it charge faster or provide an even stronger boost.

 -   **Achievements:** Unlock over 20 unique achievements by reaching various milestones in energy, production, or total upgrades.
-Each unlocked achievement provides a small, permanent, and stacking bonus to your overall production!
+Each unlocked achievement provides a small, permanent, and stacking bonus to your stats!

+-   **Responsive Design:** A fully responsive UI that adapts to any screen size, offering a tailored experience for both desktop and mobile players with dedicated navigation and layouts.

 -   **Customization & Settings:** Tailor your experience with a variety of settings, including multiple visual themes, SFX volume control, scientific notation, and more.